 Picture credits: Still from Bollywood movie Dil Chahta Hain

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, sign up and start sharing your views too!

 A software engineer from Bangalore,a Kuchipudi dancer and a solo traveler.
-Loves to read
+Loves to read and write.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!